|Servicing category||Overall ranking||Management and organization||Loan administration||Outlook ranking|

 Loan recovery and foreclosure management

-Rialto has substantial foreclosure experience nationwide, albeit primarily on small-balance collateral (activity not included in table 4); and the UPB of Rialto's CMBS loan resolution activity has increased significantly in recent years in conjunction with the portfolio's growth (see table 4) following the start of the pandemic.
+Rialto has substantial foreclosure experience nationwide and the UPB of Rialto's CMBS loan resolution activity has increased significantly in recent years, accelerated further by the portfolio's growth (see table 4) following the start of the pandemic.
 Most of its resolutions since 2020 have been "returned to master", with many of the resolutions associated with COVID-19 loan modifications or forbearances.
 Further, since our last review, in the trailing 12 months ended June 30, 2022, returned to master comprised 63% of the UPB of the $3.8 billion of resolution activity, followed by full payoffs of 16.5%, foreclosures at 14.8% and discounted payoffs/notes sales of 5.7%.

 |CMBS Loan Resolutions|